 This type of delivery is known as “batch” delivery, which requires mixing ingredients off-site and then transporting them to the location of the construction.
 Technological advancements have also made it possible to mix concrete on site, although transit truck mixers remain the primary mixers.

-There are several types of commercial concrete mixers that make concrete production and delivery cost-effective and quick.
+There are several types of commercial concrete mixers that make concrete production and delivery cost-effective and quick for home improvement ideas.